ettoremodina/BombBuster/README.md

 - Remaining copies distance filter ⛓️ – checks if assigning a value would force a chain of identical values (due to sorting) that exceeds the total available copies of that value.
 - Called value filter 📢 – leverages "I have a X" announcements to constrain beliefs, enforcing that called values must exist in the player's hand and deducing positions when options are limited.

+In addition to these local filters, a **Global Belief Model** ensures consistency across the entire game state.
+It uses a Propagated Dynamic Programming algorithm to verify that the combination of all players' possible hands sums up to the exact total deck of cards.
+This advanced filtering runs in parallel to prune scenarios that are locally valid but globally impossible.

 Throughout, a Markovian assumption is used: only the current game state and the public history of actions matter for beliefs, not the exact order in which logically equivalent updates were applied.